UzL-ITS/pethmr.github.io/about.md

 corresponding data protection agreement and appropriate measures according to DSGVO will be taken.

-AP Lead: This work package is led by LHIND.
+WP Lead: This work package is led by LHIND.

 Result: Automated AI-based pentesting platform with reporting function in structured and natural language.